March 27, 2007

 Keynote address: Prof. Brooke Kroeger – New York University

-In honor of the particular melding of historians and journalism educators at this conference, it seemed appropriate to devote the occasion to a little-discussed point of intersection between the two; and that would be the conventions journalists have developed over time to deal with the attribution of scholarly source material.
+In honor of the particular melding of historians and journalism educators at this conference, it seemed appropriate to devote the occasion to a little-discussed point of intersection between the two That would be the conventions journalists have developed over time to deal with the attribution of scholarly source material.

-As a starting premise, I would say, it is a safe bet that reporters, essayists or reviewers who write on deadline about scholarly themes have not spent months or years in archives sifting through dusty, fragile reams of primary documents.
-Nor are they expected to have gone as deep as historians go into the primary material that is ever so more available for the pajama-clad on their home computers in retrievable digital form.
+As a starting premise, I would say, it is a safe bet that reporters, essayists, or reviewers who write about scholarly themes on deadline have not spent months or years in archives sifting through dusty, fragile reams of primary documents.
+Nor are they expected to have gone as deep as historians go into the primary material that is ever-so-more available on home computers in retrievable digital form.
 There is no shame in this, of course, because it’s simply not the nature of the journalist’s work.

 When it comes to the reporting that is reading, we expect journalists, in their dealings with scholarly material, to embrace their inner parasite.
-Their job is to pinpoint work in any given field, to reflect on it, to penetrate it and to synthesize it.
+Their job is to pinpoint work in any given field, to reflect on it, to penetrate it, and to synthesize it.
 As readers, we are most interested in having journalists bring to our attention the research that provides a clear “trail of evidence,” in the American Historical Association’s phrase.
-Then, in the interest of immediate deadlines and limited space – the journalist’s inevitable lot – we expect them to do the artful deed: to freely absorb from these scholarly sources the necessary background and historical context to explain a subject well and to incorporate it into their stories and essays and reviews the background knowledge they have gleaned, as well as the bits and pieces of that research that are most salient to their own work and that most clearly and imaginatively illustrate what they as journalists writing for a wide readership are endeavoring to convey.
+Then, in the interest of immediate deadlines and limited space—the inevitable lot of journalists—we expect them to do the artful deed: to freely absorb from these scholarly sources the necessary background and historical context needed to explain a subject well, and then, to incorporate that understanding into their stories and essays and reviews.
+This includes the background knowledge they have gleaned, as well as the bits and pieces of that research that are most salient to their own work—everything that most clearly and imaginatively illustrates what they, as journalists writing for a wide readership, are endeavoring to convey.

-As we know, being able to do this skillfully is a true mark of true journalistic excellence.
-For as we teach our students, what separates the average from the outstanding is the amounting of the deepest possible knowledge in the time allotted:
+As we know, being able to do this skillfully is a mark of true journalistic excellence.
+For as we teach our students, what separates the average from the outstanding is the amounting of the deepest possible knowledge in the time allotted.

-Two: It generate new ideas about and novel approaches to the subject matter; and
+Two: It can generate new ideas about and novel approaches to the subject matter, and

-Three: IT creates the possibility of sharing widely with readers the little-known, hard-won ideas, research, or even the kind of “ah-hah”-producing verification that only previously unknown facts can provide.
+Three: It creates the possibility of sharing widely with readers the little-known, hard-won ideas, research, or even the kind of “ah-hah”-producing verification that only previously unknown or little-known facts can provide.

 This practice of appropriating other people’s scholarship is not in the least bit naughty.
 It is an essential aspect of the journalistic enterprise, practiced at the most sophisticated level.

-As I pondered what I would say today, the image that kept recurring was of a now-defunct chain of self-service gas stations I encountered about 35 years ago on the road from Kansas City to Fort Smith, Arkansas.
+As I pondered what I would say today, the image that kept recurring was of the now-defunct self-service gas stations I encountered about 35 years ago on the road from Kansas City to Fort Smith, Arkansas.
 Above each of these stations was a huge horizontal bright green and yellow sign that bore the name of the chain: Hep-Ur-Sef.
 In the local twang, hepyurself.

 What’s more, it almost always pleases the scholars, who are almost always glad to see their work more widely disseminated, with the prospect of it taking root in the wider culture.
 Take the biographer Stacy Schiff, who has won the Pulitzer and been named a Pulitzer finalist for two of her three biographies.
 “You expect your research to be recycled,” she told me in an email exchange a while back.
 “That is precisely the point of the exercise.”